DCC-EX/dcc-ex.github.io/docs/throttles/digitrainspro.rst

    :align: left

 .. image:: ../_static/images/throttles/icon_ios.png
-   :alt: Android Logo
+   :alt: Apple iOS Logo
    :scale: 30%
    :align: left

 .. image:: ../_static/images/throttles/icon_windows.png
-   :alt: Android Logo
+   :alt: Windows Logo
    :scale: 30%
    :align: left

 Currently, DigitTrainsPro works with DCC-EX through JMRI.
 You use JMRI's Web Server for the connection.
 However, we are working with the author and will soon have an option to connect directly to the DCC-EX Command Station using <DCC++> Commands (estimated April 2021).

+.. _digitrains-features:

 Features
 ==========